-We honour and respect the rightful traditional custodians of the land we grow on, the Dharug and Gundungurra people.
+We honour and respect the rightful traditional custodians of the land we grow on, the Darug and Gundungurra people.

-We grow nutrient dense regenerative food for our local community whilst raising awareness on growing practises and the mental health benefits of growing a food garden.
-Social outreach is a big part of what we do.
-We empower people to create local food systems creating resilience and nurturing our physical and mental health into the future.”
+To grow nutrient dense, accessible, regeneratively grown food for the local community on land privately owned by residents at risk of social isolation, raising awareness on environmentally restorative food growing practices and the mental health benefits of growing a food garden.
+Social outreach is a big part of what FIF does through weekly community working bees and high school programs.
+FIF empowers people to create local food systems fostering intergenerational contact, resilience and nurturing our physical and mental health into the future.

-In exchange for allowing their land to be used for market gardening, landowners :
+In exchange for allowing their land to be used for market gardening, residents:

-Are visited weekly by community groups, paid young people and volunteers to establish and maintain organic food production, and enhance cross-generational connections.
+* Receive their weekly needs in regeneratively grown veggies, grown on their own property or on other land in the project, for free.
+Are visited weekly by community groups, paid young people and volunteers to establish and maintain regenerative food production, and enhance cross-generational connections.